giannilmbd/dynare/doc/manual/source/the-model-file.rst

     |br| The ``shocks(learnt_in=INTEGER|DATE)`` syntax can be used to specify temporary
     shocks that are learnt in a specific period.
-It should contain one or more occurences of the following group of three lines, with the same semantics as a regular :bck:`shocks` block::
+It should contain one or more occurrences of the following group of three lines, with the same semantics as a regular :bck:`shocks` block::

       var VARIABLE_NAME;